 "When he informed me that they were making some exciting advancements towards research of the coronavirus cure," she said on Today with Hoda & Jenna.
 "I wanted to help."

 Parton said researchers are making "great strides" in creating a "bridge treatment to save lives, while they find a cure.”

-The Nashville medical center has a special place in Dolly's heart, after her niece, Hannah Dennison, was cared for there during her battle with leukemia.
-"They saved her life," Dolly said on the 3rd Hour of Today.
-Dolly was so grateful that she donated a butterfly garden in Hannah's name.
+The Nashville medical center has a special place in Parton's heart, after her niece, Hannah Dennison, was cared for there during her battle with leukemia.
+"They saved her life," Parton said on the 3rd Hour of Today.
+Parton was so grateful that she donated a butterfly garden in Hannah's name.

 "I'm singing a lot of old Gospel songs that I grew up singing and I'm busy writing parodies of my own songs like 'Jolene, don't touch my man but if you do please go wash your hands.'
 Goofy stuff because I still believe laughter is the best medicine,"she told the NBC morning show duo in the remote appearance from her home in Nashville, sitting at her keyboard with a guitar by her side.
 "I'll do maybe a thought for the day and a scripture and then a joke, anything to kind of lift people's spirits up."

 Parton said she knows it's not easy for anyone to be stuck home all day.
 "I've been trying to lift up people around me and trying to keep peace in the household, since we're all trapped together in our houses," she said.

 But she reminds us that brighter days are coming.
 "I see God in all of this," she said.
 "He's trying to hold us up to the light so we can see ourselves and see each other through the eyes of love."